Logistic Q-Learning

-where the first inequality is Pinsker's, the second one is Jensen's and the last equality follows from the definition of $H(\dd_k^*\|\dd_k)$.
-Finally, we appeal to Lemma~\ref{lem:projection} that implies $H(\dd_k^*\|\td_k) \le \alpha \varepsilon_k$, concluding the proof. \end{proof} Armed with the above two lemmas, we are now ready to present the proof of Theorem~\ref{thm:propagation}. \begin{proof}[Proof of Theorem~\ref{thm:propagation}] The proof is based on direct calculations inspired by the classical mirror descent analysis.
+where the final step follows from the using information-processing inequality for the relative entropy.
+Reordering the terms concludes the proof. \end{proof} Armed with the above two lemmas, we are now ready to present the proof of Theorem~\ref{thm:propagation}. \begin{proof}[Proof of Theorem~\ref{thm:propagation}] The proof is based on direct calculations inspired by the classical mirror descent analysis.
+We let $d^* = \argmax_{d\in\MM^*}\iprod{d}{r}$ and $\qq^*$ be any state-action distribution satisfying $(\qq^*,d^*)\in\MM_\Phi$.
 We first express the divergence between the comparator $\qq^*$ and the unprojected iterate $\tq_k$: